wonma/100-days-of-code/log.md

 **Thoughts** Things are getting a little bit more complicated but I believe all these will become comfortable as long as I keep practicing them.

+---
+### Day 14: October 26, Wednesday

+**Today's Progress**
+  - Learned the concept of 'Conditional Rendering'

+**Thoughts** It's great to know that with this simple A or B logic using ternary operator, I can create fun mini apps like changing sun or moon image depending on the time of the day!
+So fun.....!

 <!--
 ### Day 1: June 27, Monday